dash-docs/dash-docs/_includes/devdoc/ref_transactions.md

 *Added in protocol version 70213 of Dash Core as described by DIP6*

+**NOTE: This special transaction has no inputs and no outputs and thus also pays no fee.**

 The Quorum Commitment (QcTx) special transaction adds the best final commitment from a Long-Living Masternode Quorum (LLMQ) Distributed Key Generation (DKG) session to the chain.
-This special transaction has no inputs and no outputs and thus also pays no fee.

 Since this special transaction pays no fees, it is mandatory by consensus rules to ensure that miners include it.
 Exactly one quorum commitment transaction MUST